Onehundredhours: Name

-If you spend 8 hours sleeping per day, this makes 7 x 8 = 56 hours per weekSo extracting the time spent sleeping, that leaves 112 hours a week.
+If you spend 8 hours sleeping per day, this makes 7 × 8 = 56 hours per weekSo extracting the time spent sleeping, that leaves 112 hours a week.

 12 hours is about the maximum time one can spend in church, at bible studies, or youth groups etc.

-That leaves 100 hours, and the band wanted to say that this doesn’t need to be 100 hours without God, but instead that worship should be a lifestyle, which spans all our time.
+That leaves 100 hours, and the band wanted to say that this doesn't need to be 100 hours without God, but instead that worship should be a lifestyle, which spans all our time.